JoseRoca/AfxNova/docs/File Management /CIFileDialogEvents.md

 ' the width and height of the dialog isn't settled until it is displayed.
 ' =====================================================================================
-PRIVATE FUNCTION CIFileDialogEvents.OnFolderChange (BYVAL pfd AS IFileDialog PTR) AS HRESULT OutputDebugStringW("CIFileDialogEvents.OnFolderChange")
+PRIVATE FUNCTION CIFileDialogEvents.OnFolderChange (BYVAL pfd AS IFileDialog PTR) AS HRESULT

-   ' // Before displaying the dialog get its coordinates DIM pOleWindow AS IOleWindow PTR
+'   ' // Before displaying the dialog get its coordinates '   DIM pOleWindow AS IOleWindow PTR
-   ' // Get a pointer to the IOleWindow interface pfd->lpvtbl->QueryInterface(pfd, @IID_IOleWindow, @pOleWindow)
+'   ' // Get a pointer to the IOleWindow interface
+'   pfd->lpvtbl->QueryInterface(pfd, @IID_IOleWindow, @pOleWindow)
-   ' // Get the window handle of the dialog
+'   ' // Get the window handle of the dialog
-   DIM hOleWindow AS HWND
+'   DIM hOleWindow AS HWND
-   IF pOleWindow THEN pOleWindow->lpvtbl->GetWindow(pOleWindow, @hOleWindow) OutputDebugStringW("CIFileDialogEvents.OnFolderChange - hOleWindow: " & ..WSTR(hOleWindow))
+'   IF pOleWindow THEN pOleWindow->lpvtbl->GetWindow(pOleWindow, @hOleWindow)
+'   OutputDebugStringW("CIFileDialogEvents.OnFolderChange - hOleWindow: " & ..WSTR(hOleWindow))
-   IF hOleWindow THEN
+'   IF hOleWindow THEN
-      ' // Get he bounding rectangle of the parent window DIM AS RECT rcDlg, rcOwner
+'      ' // Get he bounding rectangle of the parent window '      DIM AS RECT rcDlg, rcOwner
-      GetWindowRect(GetParent(hOleWindow), @rcOwner)
+'      GetWindowRect(GetParent(hOleWindow), @rcOwner)
-      ' // Get he bounding rectangle of the open file dialog GetWindowRect(hOleWindow, @rcDlg)
+'      ' // Get he bounding rectangle of the open file dialog '      GetWindowRect(hOleWindow, @rcDlg)
-      ' // Maps the open file dialog coordinates relative to its parent window MapWindowPoints(GetParent(hOleWindow), hOleWindow, CAST(POINT PTR, @rcDlg), 2) END IF
+'      ' // Maps the open file dialog coordinates relative to its parent window '      MapWindowPoints(GetParent(hOleWindow), hOleWindow, CAST(POINT PTR, @rcDlg), 2)
+'   END IF

    RETURN S_OK